ShadowKing345/LastWhisper-Discord-Bot/docs/PROJECT_STRUCTURE.md

 ## Introduction

 Within this document contains the general structure of the contained project as well as additional information such as structure of configuration, definition of key terms, and debugging information to name a few.

 The purpose of this document is to keep a reminder of how the application structure was developed and allow for consistency when developing its different modules for the current and any future developers.

 ## File Structure

 The project uses a controller, service, and repository approach to managing its files.
-However, controllers are renamed to be called modules instead as they do no directly provide API calls or endpoints but instead use the discord.js event calls to process the information.
+However, controllers are renamed to be called modules instead as they do now directly provide API calls or endpoints but instead use the discord.js event calls to process the information.

 ```
 root                                  # Root of project.